 Making a gluten free leftover turkey enchilada casserole

-To keep my turkey enchilada casserole recipe on the healthy side, I kept the cheese to a minimum.
+Cheese: To keep my turkey enchilada casserole recipe on the more wholesome side, I kept the cheese to a minimum.
 If you want, you can use half shredded cheese and half crumbled queso fresco.

 Leftover Turkey Enchilada Casserole